 - There is no safe dose (of radiation) because even very low doses of ionizing radiation can theoretically produce some negative biological effect.

-50 years ago, there was little evidence from human populations other than extrapolations (statistical predictions) to support the no-safe-level hypothesis in the low dose range.
-Since it would surely over-estimate rather than underestimate risk below 150 REM exposures, the no-safe-level hypothesis became a paradigm of nuclear risk analysis.
-Little thought was given to the possible adverse psychological effect the no-safe-level hypothesis could have on the public.
+50 years ago, there was little evidence from human populations other than extrapolations (statistical predictions) to support the no-safe-level assumption in the low dose range.
+Since it would surely over-estimate rather than underestimate risk below 1 Sievert exposures, the no-safe-level hypothesis was used universally for risk analysis and eventually became a regulatory paradigm.
+Little thought was given to the possible adverse psychological effect the no-safe-level assumption could have on the public.
+It should be noted that all prestigious scientific bodies in the world stress that the LNT assumption should only be used for setting regulatory standards, but never used to estimate potential levels of mortality.

-Then came the Three Mile Island (TMI) accident in 1979, and the no-safe-level theory became widely known for the first time.
-Fears of a resulting cancer epidemic coursed through the effected population.
-Although even the most extreme estimates of radiation doses to the exposed TMI public were hundreds-to-thousands of times lower than any dose that had ever been shown to actually cause cancer, widely-published additional cancer estimates in the exposed population ranged from a few tens to hundreds to thousands.
+Then came the Three Mile Island (TMI) accident in 1979, and the no-safe-level assumption became widely known for the first time.
+Fears of a cancer epidemic coursed through the effected population.
+Although even the most extreme estimates of radiation doses to the exposed TMI public were many, many of times lower than any dose that had ever been shown to actually cause cancer, widely-published additional cancer estimates in the exposed population ranged from a few tens to thousands.
 However, follow-up studies of cancer mortality over the 30 years after the accident have shown nothing statistically significant as a result of the accident.
 Remarkably, the medical records of the exposed population from Chernobyl, some 25 years after the accident, also show no increases in cancer incidence or mortality.
-The no-safe-level hypothesis cannot account for this.
+The no-safe-level assumption cannot account for this.
 If no-safe-level is correct, there should have been at least a small increase in cancer rates over the decades since TMI and Chernobyl...especially Chernobyl.

 Astonishingly, something significant happened barely a year after TMI and went largely unreported.
-A research paper was published out of the University of Miami entitled Hormesis with Ionizing Radiation by Missouri Micro-Biology Professor T.D.
+A research paper was published out of the Universities of Miami and Missouri entitled Hormesis with Ionizing Radiation by Missouri Micro-Biology Professor T.D.
 Luckey.
-This study not only challenged the no-safe-level hypothesis, it literally disproved the hypothesis at chronic (constant) dose levels below ~five REM/year, and short term exposures as high as 50 REM.
-In fact, the study strongly suggested that low level "background" radiation, and all doses near background, is the operational catalyst for the immune system in mammals.
-No radiation exposure and the immune system doesn't work...a mortality rate of 100% at zero radiation dose due to massive immune system dysfunction.
+This study not only challenged the no-safe-level idea, it literally disproved the assuption at chronic (constant) dose levels below ~1500 millisieverts, and acute (short term) exposures below ~700 mSv.
+In fact, the study strongly suggested that low level "background" radiation, and all exposures near background, may be the operational catalyst for the immune system in mammals.
+No radiation exposure and the immune system won't work.
+Luckey's research showed a mortality rate of 100% at zero radiation dose due to massive immune system dysfunction.
 Thus, the study seemed to demonstrate that we cannot live without low level radiation.
 If there is no-safe-level to ionizing radiation because huge levels of exposure surely cause cancer, how can it be that low levels of radiation might be completely safe and possibly essential to life?

 Hormesis and Radiation

 Hormesis is a concept which can be traced back to the ancient Greeks, who believed that too much of anything can be deadly.
 Conversely, substances that are harmful in large amounts can be beneficial to life in small amounts.
 To put it another way, the 16th century natural philosopher Paracelsus said, “The dose makes the poison.”
 Surely, high doses of many substances found on Earth can be life-threatening, but low doses of the same substances often have the opposite effect.
 Take vitamins, for example.
 Typical vitamins include small concentrations of substances such as Iron, Magnesium, and Zinc, which are necessary to good health if not essential to life.
 In large, naturally-occuring concentrations, these minerals are deadly toxins.
 It seems Hormesis occurs with radiation, as well.
-Dr. Luckey discovered that doses below 50 REM produced no harmful effects at all, and there was a lethal threshold of about 100 REM.
-(The below graphs use a "control" line where doses above it are considered potentially toxic, and below it are considered beneficial)
+Dr. Luckey discovered that doses below 500 mSv produced no harmful effects at all, and there was a lethal threshold of about 1000 mSv (less than 1%).

-The typical American receives about 330 millirems (.33 REM) of radiation per year from naturally radioactive atmospheric gasses, food, water, cosmic rays, the soil beneath our feet, building materials (adobe brick is a big one), and other people near us.
-We also get, on the average, another 30 millirems from man-made sources like medical and dental X-rays.
-We each get less than 1 millirem from the sum total of all nuclear power plant operations in America.
-The American average dose due to all sources of radiation is about 360 millirems per year, of which less than 0.3 percent comes from nuclear power plants.
-What's more, the total dose of radiation from the TMI accident to any member of the exposed public living next door to the plant and downwind was no more than 40 millirem.
-This means the TMI population-most-at-risk got about 400 millirems total for the year of the TMI accident, rather than the 360 millirems they would have recieved anyway.
-This is well below the 50,000 millirem (50 REM) exposure that holds a vanishingly slim chance of actually being harmful, and the 100 REM threshold level that holds a very tiny chance of actually producing death.
+The typical American receives about 3.3 millisieverts of radiation per year from naturally radioactive atmospheric gasses, food, water, cosmic rays, the soil beneath our feet, building materials (adobe brick is a big one), and other people near us.
+We also get, on the average, another 3 mSv from man-made sources like medical and dental X-rays.
+We each get less than 0.01 mSv/yr from the sum total of all nuclear power plant operations in America.
+The American average dose due to all sources of radiation is about 3.6 mSv/yr, of which less than 0.3 percent comes from nuclear power plants.
+What's more, the total dose of radiation from the TMI accident to any member of the exposed public living next door to the plant and downwind was no more than 0.4 mSv.
+This means the TMI population-most-at-risk got about 4 mSv for the year of the TMI accident, rather than the 3.6 mSv they would have received anyway.
+This is well below the 50 mSv exposure that holds a vanishingly slim chance of actually being harmful, and the 1 Sievert threshold that holds a very tiny chance of actually producing cancer mortality.

 Radiation is Invisible and Insidious...Right?